-All students who are interested in taking ESL classes must take the ESL Accuplacer test to determine their starting level.
-Contact the International Student Services office to schedule an appointment to take the ESL Accuplacer test.
+All students who are interested in taking ESL classes must take the ESL placement test to determine their starting level.
+Contact the International Student Services office to schedule an appointment to take the ESL placement test.

 Intensive English Program